Inveraray: Poetry

 T'was surely in his anger.

+Film

+The film, The Three Lives of Thomasina (1963) was filmed in Inveraray.

 Television

 Inveraray was featured in an episode of the PBS series Great Estates of Scotland, as was the present Duke of Argyll, head of Clan Campbell.

 The town and Inveraray Castle were used as filming locations for the season 2 of the Netflix series The Diplomat.
 The town was also used as a filming location for 'Loch Henry,' the second episode of season six of Netflix's Black Mirror.